-HarvestmenHarvestmen are enemies in mission 3.X.
+HarvestmenHarvestmen are common surface enemies in the rainforest missions.

 - Cowardly Mooks: They avoid groups of insects and tend to attack lone ones.

-- Standard Status Effects: They can constanly stun multiple enemies at once, making them annoying to deal with.
+- Status Effects: They can constanly stun multiple enemies at once, making them annoying to deal with.

 - Cowardly Mooks: They avoid groups of insects and tend to attack lone ones.
 They run away when surrounded.

 - Dungeon Bypass: Any jumping spiders entering your nest can run pass your defense to a random brood chamber.